Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Introduction

 \section{Introduction}

-Data scarcity significantly limits the application of modern machine learning techniques, particularly in low-resource language settings.
+Lack of accessibility and scalability in data scarcity problems significantly limits the application of modern machine learning techniques, particularly in low-resource language settings, which foster inequality and non-inclusive indirectly.
 While there is sufficient data for some well-studied tasks in these languages, many tasks still suffer from poor data availability.
-Various deep learning algorithms have achieved notable success with ample labelled data \cite{mironczuk2018recent}, typically numbering in the tens of thousands of examples.
+Various deep learning algorithms have achieved notable success with high amounts of labelled data \cite{mironczuk2018recent}, typically numbering in the tens of thousands of examples.
 However, when labelled data are scarce, these complex neural networks tend to underperform \cite{labonte2024towards}.
-This has spurred interest in semi-supervised learning (SSL) approaches, which use large amounts of unlabeled data to alleviate these limitations, as unlabeled data is generally easier and more cost-effective to obtain.
+This has spurred interest in semi-supervised learning (SSL) approaches, which either augment existing labeled data or employ unlabeled data to alleviate these limitations, as unlabeled data is generally easier and more cost-effective to obtain.

 SSL methods often rely on Neural Machine Translation (NMT) systems for data augmentation through back-translation \cite{rastgoo2021sign}.
 This process involves translating a sentence into another language and then back into the original language.
 However, this approach can be cumbersome in practice, as it requires an additional NMT system.
 Moreover, if the data distribution of the specific task differs from that used to pre-train the NMT system, the quality of the generated sentences may suffer.
+Furthermore, the phenomenon of `translationese' underscores the ways in which translated texts may occasionally lose cultural nuances \cite{intro-phenom-translat-Gellerstam1986TranslationeseIS}, leading to a linguistic representation that can appear less natural and culturally embedded compared to the original language.
+This divergence from the source material raises important considerations regarding the fidelity and authenticity of translated works in conveying the richness of cultural context.
+A recent study shows that such case affect the training model stage \cite{intro-translat-affect-train-yu-etal-2022-translate}.